teooliver/lighthouse-utils/README.md

 Run the script: `src/runMultipleTests.js`

 This will create reports folder with `html` and `json` lighthouse reports, plus the `avarage-report.json` with the avarage performance numbers for control and tests.

+Todos:

+- Accept flags to run only control or test reports
+- Accept flags to run override number of tests
+- HTML report for the avarage